Hamilton bus station: Overview

 Managed by the Strathclyde Partnership for Transport, Hamilton Bus Station is ideally situated.
 It is next to the two Hamilton shopping malls, New Cross and Regent (both of which are located in the heart of Hamilton Town Centre), and is located within a densely populated area (around 350,000 live within 10 km of the station).
 The travel centre is also located across from the entrance to the station.
 As well as this, the towns main railway station, Hamilton Central situated on the Argyle Line has frequent services to Motherwell, Cumbernauld and Larkhall on platform 2, with services to Dalmuir (via Glasgow Central) on platform 1.

 Hamilton bus station is operational 24 hours a day.
 The station is also equipped with telephone boxes, toilets and a taxi rank, as well as 24-hour CCTV monitoring.
 There are also monitor displays inside the travel centre notifying arrivals/departures.
 The bus station is wheelchair accessible, and there is car-parking located to the west of the station.

 There are a wide range of bus companies that stop at any of the 16 stands at the station, some of which travel nationwide.
-Some of them include First Glasgow, Stagecoach West Scotland and National Express.
+Some of them include First Glasgow, Stagecoach South Scotland and National Express.